-The City celebrated the completion of the Airport Trail tunnel with a public opening event on May 24 to recognize the hard work, commitment and cooperation of many people who delivered this piece of vital infrastructure.
+The City celebrated the completion of the Airport Trail tunnel with a public opening event to recognize the hard work, commitment and cooperation of many people who delivered this piece of vital infrastructure.

 Tunnel interesting facts